shameal205/beeFinal/README.md

 	/removeBee(DELETE) - To remove a bee from the database

+ Here is the list of variables that be inputted:
+ {"id","speed","latitude","longitude","altitude","fuel","damage","nectar","honey"}

   Here the back-end should be setup
 Finally to run the UI follow the instructions below.